morhilai/ravendb-jvm-tutorials/README.md

 ```

 ## Entities, tables, collections, and documents
-In order to persist data, Java programmers tend to annotate Java POJOs with @Entity so that the underlying JPA framework will treat the class as a domain object mapped to a row in a database.
+To persist data, Java programmers tend to annotate Java POJOs with @Entity so that the underlying JPA framework will treat the class as a domain object mapped to a row in a database.
 RavenDB doesn’t use tables.
 Instead, it represents objects as _documents_, with no constraints on their structure.
 Similar documents are grouped in _collections_.
 In RavenDB, every domain object is mapped to a single document.
 In this regard, there is no need for special class treatment other than having a default no-args constructor.
 The sample model consists of 4 basic entities.
 One of these is embedded into another entity as an array to demonstrate the power of grouping and fetching queries in RavenDB.

 ![UML Diagram](/screenshots/uml.png)
 1. Patient - stored as a separate collection